ggljzr/trucksim-mqtt-telemetry/README.md

 ## Current state

 Basic proof of concept.
 I managed to get the MQTT client running from within the plugin.
-It seems that multiple fast updating sources (like RPM, speed and orientation) will throttle the game rendering loop quite a bit, so maybe non blocking MQTT client will be required.

-The blocking client seems ~ok for slow updating sources (fuel etc.).
+For fast updating channels (like RPM or speed) its crucial to disable client persistence (by not setting the path to the persistence file).

+Combination of no persistence, no message retaining, QoS=0 seems to work well enough with blocking client, even for fast changing channels, without noticable FPS drops.

+However in the future it would be nice to implement some sort of restrictions about how many messages can one channel publish.
+Especially world placement channel seems to publish a lot of messages that dont change much or at all.

 ## Note about platform